philbowles/h4plugins/docs/events.md

 # Events, Emitters and Listeners

-Essential background before using the events and/or logging systems
+Essential background for getting started with H4Plugins

 ---